 Instruction for authors

-–– Case Reports as the prefered type of articles according to the educational mission “Teaching with case studies”
+–– Case Reports as the preferred type of articles according to the educational mission “Teaching with case studies”

 All articles are peer-reviewed.

 Charges (for submission, page, color, publication) are not levied.

 Copyright assignment is a condition of publication and authors are required to assign the copyright to the publisher prior to publication.

 The Authors are responsible for obtaining the necessary authorizations for the publication of materials for which the copyright is held by a third party.

 Manuscripts can be submitted in English or Polish.

 Authors whose native language is not English are STRONGLY advised to seek appropriate grammatical assistance.

 The submitted materials cannot be previously published elsewhere either in whole or in part and cannot be under review in other journals or publishers.